bbauska/W3Cx-3of5/README.md

 <h4>The Blob object</h4>

-**An object of type Blob is a structure that represents binary data available as read-only.** Most of the time, you will only encounter these objects when you handle files.
+<b>An object of type Blob is a structure that represents binary data available as read-only.</b> Most of the time, you will only encounter these objects when you handle files.

 Blob objects have two properties, namely:size and type, which respectively retrieve the size in bytes of the data handled by the Blob and their MIME type.